docker-archive/classicswarm/docs/install-w-machine.md

 		For more examples and ideas, visit:
 		 http://docs.docker.com/userguide/

-5. Use the `docker ps` command to find out which node the container an on.
+5. Use the `docker ps` command to find out which node the container ran on.

 		$ docker ps -a
 		CONTAINER ID        IMAGE                COMMAND                CREATED             STATUS                     PORTS                                     NAMES